gulshan-mittal/GSoC20-Blog/_posts/2020-07-11-Phase-2-Week6-Progress.md

 Apart from this, I have decided to add the following features
 * CRUD for the Admins
-    * Can see all the experiemnts
+    * Can see all the experiments
     * Can add user
     * Delete User
     * Check experiments for each users